majaguenther/aip-portfolio/teachable-machine/README.md

 It felt like a simple use case and a good example to show my parents what I do at uni, while not boring them too much with details.

+This directory includes all used training- and test-data, the model, and a [report][rp].

 [TM]: https://teachablemachine.withgoogle.com/train
+[rp]: report.pdf